 Habits form fast so it’s VITAL to get the latch right at the beginning.
 During your recovery time at the hospital or birth center, ask for a lactation consultant or nurse to check your latch whenever you nurse.

-La Leche League gives wonderful tips on how whether or not it’s right:
+La Leche League gives wonderful tips on what a good latch looks like:

 - Your baby’s nose is nearly touching your breast

 - His lips are flanged outward in a kissy face